 The goal of NLP is to understand natural language with the help of algorithms and rules and also to generate it oneself.
 For this purpose, knowledge from computer science and linguistics are combined.
 As a result, NLP is a type of artificial intelligence, which has numerous areas of application, especially in the field of companies and unstructured data.
 Areas of application include communication between humans and machines in the form of, for example, enterprise search engines or chatbots.

 The focus here is on understanding the information not only on the basis of keywords, but in its entire semantic context.
 NLP is then able to correctly interpret and interpret context-dependent text contexts.
 The challenge here lies in the complexity of human language.
-On the other hand, both traffic light and traffic signal mean the same thing.
+Some words have different meanings depending on the situation and social context.
+But on the other hands sometimes we have more words for the same meaning.
 An understanding of such differences is therefore elementary in NLP.
 Since computers, in contrast to humans, cannot rely on experience for a better understanding of language, various algorithms and methods of machine learning are used.
 NLP consists of representing this information in a numerical format that can be understood by the computer.

 Initially, therefore, an NLP application requires the use of large amounts of data for learning different patterns and for sense analysis.
 However, this does not always have to be internal company data, but can in many cases also be freely accessible data on the Internet.
 Companies do not have to provide data or server capacities for an NLP application per se.